bruguedes/wabanex/README.md

 # wabanex
 Application developed in the NLWtogether, where the objective is a api graphql for physical exercises control.

+Application developed in the NLWtogether, where the objective is a api graphql for physical exercises control.

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`